 Hinsdale Headline: A 38 year old Hinsdale man was accused of raping a 14 year old girl he knew.
 He locked her inside a house and tied her up before raping her.
 He was released on $10,000 recognizance bail due to the fact he had cooperated during the investigation and when told by the police they were ready to press charges, turned himself in.
 The man lived with his parents and bail is continent upon him continuing to do so.

 In Vermont, most people have taken down their lawn signs now that the election is over and we are learning how to live with the results.
 Except for the Bernie signs and bumper stickers which are everywhere.
-Don’t blame me, I too voted for Bernie and feel sad and helpless every day I hear about another Trump appointment.
+Don’t Blame Me some of them say.
+I too voted for Bernie and feel sad and helpless every day I hear about another Trump appointment.
 I guarantee Bernie would not have chosen a Treasury Secretary even remotely connected to Goldman Sachs.

 The population of Hinsdale is 4,046.
 1,548 people live in the designated downtown area.
 Pisgah State Park and Wantastiquet Mountain State Forest are inside the town limits so there is some excellent hiking around here.
 The farmland is also described as excellent.